 – Line M. Bichovsky Witschi

-A wolf pack is characterised by being organised, acting strategically, role assignments / relying on the individual skills of the single wolves, careful handling of resources and for supporting disabled members.
+A wolf pack is characterised by being organised, acting strategically, appreciating the individual skills of single wolves / assigning roles accordingly, sensible handling of resources and for supporting disabled members.

-When it came to developing a logo for LMBW, it was immediately obvious: the wolf pack is visually part of it.
+When it came to developing a logo for LMBW, it was immediately obvious to me: the wolf pack is visually part of it.